Sangamner Assembly constituency

 Sangamner Assembly constituency is one of the 288 Vidhan Sabha (Legislative Assembly) constituencies of Maharashtra state in Western India.

 Overview

-Sangamner (constituency number 217) is one of the twelve Vidhan Sabha constituencies located in the Ahmednagar district.
+Sangamner (constituency number 217) is one of the twelve Vidhan Sabha constituencies located in Ahilyanagar district.
 It comprises part of Rahata tehsil and the entire Sangamner tehsil of the district.

-Sangamner is part of the Shirdi Lok Sabha constituency along with five other Vidhan Sabha segments in this district, namely Akole, Shirdi, Kopargaon, Shrirampur and Nevasa.
+Sangamner is part of Shirdi Lok Sabha constituency along with five other Vidhan Sabha constituencies in this district, namely Akole, Shirdi, Kopargaon, Shrirampur and Nevasa.